hackingjpr/Group3-4App/README.md

 2. Check to see if RStudio is asking you if you want to update your packages, this will appear in the bottom left quadrant and look like "Update (Y/N)".
 Click in the quadrant and type Y then press Return.
 If this doesn't sort it then next time press N and press return, RStudio can be temperamental.

 ## App wont open after running
-1. Pop ups may be blocked, try running the app again and see if something appears saying "pop up blocked", click this and tell it to allow pop ups.
+Pop ups may be blocked, try running the app again and see if something appears saying "pop up blocked", click this and tell it to allow pop ups.

+## App closes after uploading files and clicking "Generate Group 3/4 Scores"
+If running Methylation idat files then make sure you have uploaded both red and green files for the sample.

+## App wont open after closing itself due to an error
+If the app closes itself down then you may need to press stop.
+The button for this is a red hexagon that can be found in the top right corner of the box in the lower left quadrant of the RStudio screen.